hkzlab/ISA_EGA_CHIPS/README.md

     * 0: I/O address range in 3xx **default**
     * 1: I/O address range in 2xx

+NOTE: The meaning of each combination is dependant on the bios of the card.
+This list was taken from the TEVA-2 card's manual.

 TODO: Test all the combinations provided in the TEVA-2 card manual

 ### Functionalities